supercog-ai/agentic/docs/tools/index.md

 Although you can always use "plain functions" for tools, Agentic has some special support for particular tool patterns.

-**RunContext**
+**ThreadContext**

-When your agent is started, a `RunContext` object is created and preserved through the lifetime of the run session.
+When your agent is started, a `ThreadContext` object is created and preserved through the lifetime of the run session.
 This object can hold arbitrary state that your agent can use during the run.
 Tool functions just need to define a parameter called `thread_context` to receive the object when they are invoked:

 ```
-    def hello_func(self, thread_context: RunContext, message):
+    def hello_func(self, thread_context: ThreadContext, message):
         print(message)
         print("I am running in agent: ", thread_context.agent.name)
 ```

-RunContext also offers various utility methods for getting access to system services.
+ThreadContext also offers various utility methods for getting access to system services.

 ## Tool return types